 Professor Margaret Gardner is the President and Vice-Chancellor of Monash University.

-Prior to joining Monash, Professor Gardner AO was Vice-Chancellor and President of RMIT from April 2005 until August 2014.
+Prior to joining Monash, Professor Gardner AC was Vice-Chancellor and President of RMIT from April 2005 until August 2014.
 She has extensive academic experience, having held various leadership positions in Australian universities throughout her career, including at the University of Queensland and Griffith University.

 She's a social scientist with a particular interest in industrial relations and human resource management.

 Episode 11: The Australian identity debate

 Australia once identified itself as the “lucky country”, a place where the “Aussie battler” was given a fair go, but can it still lay claim to this?

 Monash continues to broaden its global influence with an extensive alumni network that's integral to its success.

 A day that is meant to bring everyone together to reflect on national identity, draws us down a dark alley of division.

 In Australia, as in the UK, we see considerable public discussion around higher education.
 More recently we have seen elements of that discussion turn to debate centred on the very heart of a university’s purpose.